Speech Recognition: Transforming the Way We Learn?

 Yet, with an estimated 6,500 languages spoken across the world today, coupled with different traits in accent, intonation, inflection and pronunciation, the technology used for a computer to understand language as precisely as a human does is extremely complex.

-Voice recognition software on computers requires analog audio to be converted into digital signals, known as analog-to-digital conversion.
+Speech recognition software on computers requires analog audio to be converted into digital signals, known as analog-to-digital conversion.
 And for a computer to decipher a signal, it must first have a digital database (or vocabulary) or words and syllables, as well as the ability to compare this data to signals.

 They work by linking speech recognition to complex Natural Language Processing (NLP) systems so that, not only can they figure out what you say, but what you actually mean and what you really want to happen as a consequence.

-Voice Recognition for Elearning
+Speech Recognition for E-learning

 Even today, L&D departments report that their biggest obstacle to a successful workplace learning scheme is a lack of motivation among learners.
 Employees old and new are readily equipped with the age old excuse, “I’m too busy to learn”, and until we encourage both employers and learners to bring learning into the flow of work, this could continue to be the case for many organizations.